SAEON/data-portal/src/@saeon/snap-menus/README.md

 # @saeon/snap-menus
-A react provider component that allows for adding / removing draggable, resizable menus
+A react provider component that allows for adding / removing draggable, resizable menus.
+(This library is still a WIP, and shouldn't be used yet)

 ```sh
 npm i @saeon/snap-menus